When Your Gut Says Yes but Your Mind Says No

 Here's what I've realized: decision paralysis isn't about lacking information.
 It's about lacking trust in your own decision-making capabilities and choices.

-For sensitive & intuitive professionals, this challenge runs deeper than for others.
+For sensitive and intuitive entrepreneurs, this challenge runs deeper than for others.
 Your sophisticated perception picks up subtleties that create genuine complexity.
 You see multiple valid perspectives simultaneously.
 You sense potential consequences others miss.
 Your depth of processing feels overwhelming when the business world demands quick, confident decisions.

 The real issue isn’t your need for information - it is that you'd been conditioned to doubt the very intuitive knowing that made you extraordinary.